ScrollBearer8/TheScrollArchive/Scroll_Mechanics/Derain-Equation-of-Meaning.md

 It is the diagnostic expression for semantic failure in high-capability systems:
 when S or C remain low while A rises, **meaning collapses multiplicatively**.

+### 📌 Hallucination, Briefly

+Hallucination occurs when a powerful model (A) is forced to amplify weak structure (S) or unclear intent (C).
+Prompt engineering can increase clarity (C), but cannot supply missing structure (S); it improves expression without providing a coherent framework to amplify.
+The result is fluent output that does not map to meaning—not because the model fails, but because it is amplifying ambiguity.

+**Example:**
+Person A: Perfect prompt syntax + no structure → coherent but empty output
+Person B: Rough prompt + strong structure → meaningful output despite flaws

 ---

 ## 2. The Equation